Dorothy Arzner: Directing career

 Many of Dorothy Arzner's films had a similar theme of unconventional romance; The Wild Party is about a college student who is attracted to one of her teachers.
 Honor Among Lovers is about a businessman who is attracted to his secretary, who ends up marrying another, shadier man, which leads to a love triangle.
 Christopher Strong is a tale of illicit love among the English aristocracy, in which the title character, a married man, falls in love with another woman, after his daughter's boyfriend does the same.
 Craig's Wife is about a woman who marries the titular character for his money, though this eventually backfires when he has a run-in with the police.
 Dance, Girl, Dance is about two female dancers who fall for the same man and fight over him.

 The Wild Party starred Clara Bow in her first talking picture and Fredric March in his first leading role.
 Because Bow found it awkward to move around the cumbersome sound equipment, Arzner had a rig made in which a microphone was attached to the end of a fishing rod, thus freeing Bow to move more easily.
 That invention was the first boom mic.
 The film, about a college girl, played by Bow, who leads a party lifestyle and falls for one of her professors, played by March, was a huge commercial and critical success.
-According to William S. Kenly,The Wild Party was such a success that it kicked off a series of films "set on college campuses where the fun-loving, hard-drinking students include coeds who fall in love with their professors."
+According to William S. Kenly, The Wild Party was such a success that it kicked off a series of films "set on college campuses where the fun-loving, hard-drinking students include coeds who fall in love with their professors."

-After The Wild Party, Arzner directed more features for Paramount, including included Sarah and Son (1930), starring Ruth Chatterton, and Honor Among Lovers (1931), starring Claudette Colbert, as well as two where she worked in tandem with director Robert Milton, Charming Sinners (1929) and Behind the Make-Up (1930), for which she was not credited.
+After The Wild Party, Arzner directed more features for Paramount, including Sarah and Son (1930), starring Ruth Chatterton, and Honor Among Lovers (1931), starring Claudette Colbert, as well as two where she worked in tandem with director Robert Milton, Charming Sinners (1929) and Behind the Make-Up (1930), for which she was not credited.
 After 1932, she left the studio to work on a freelance basis.
 During her time freelancing, Arzner made some of her best-known films: Christopher Strong (1933), with Katharine Hepburn; Craig's Wife (1936), starring Rosalind Russell; and Dance, Girl, Dance (1940), featuring Lucille Ball.
 Arzner worked with RKO, United Artists, Columbia, and MGM during this time.